 Creative placemaking provides economic benefits, because it produces inviting, exciting streetscapes and environments that draw residents and visitors.
 People who enjoy places keep coming back, increasing retail traffic and attracting new businesses.
 The National Endowment for the Arts says creative placemaking “animates public and private spaces, rejuvenates structures and streetscapes, improves local business viability and public safety, and brings diverse people together to celebrate, inspire and be inspired.”

-To learn more about how creative placemaking is being implemented in other parts of the country, please read three articles on “the rationale, practice, and benefits of creative placemaking” published by Public Management (PM) magazine in 2013.
+To learn more about how creative placemaking is being implemented in other parts of the country, please read three articles on “the rationale, practice, and benefits of creative placemaking” published by Public Management (PM) magazine.
 These articles can be found here.